 Vegan egg wash

 - ½ teaspoon vegetable oil

-- Add milk, butter, lemon juice and grated lemon peel to dry ingredients.
-Mix ingredients with the dough hook attachment on your electric stand, or hand mixer.
-Allow to mix all the ingredients together on low speed.
-Increase the mixer speed to 2 and continue to knead the dough for another 10 minutes.
-You’ll know when your dough is fully kneaded when it's smooth and springs back when you lightly press down on it.
+- Add milk, melted butter, lemon juice, and grated lemon peel to the dry ingredients.
+Use the dough hook attachment on your electric stand mixer or a hand mixer to combine the ingredients.
+Start at low speed and gradually increase to speed 2, kneading the dough for about 10 minutes.
+The dough is fully kneaded when it's smooth and springs back when lightly pressed.